-- This law covers employees who work for an employer of any size, including public employees. - This law does not cover independent contractors. - This law does not cover domestic workers.
+- This law covers employees who work for an employer of any size, including public employees. - This law does not cover independent contractors.

-New York City also has a salary history ban, which went into effect on October 31, 2017.2
+New York City also has a salary history ban, which went into effect on October 31, 2017.

 - The New York City law, like the State law, prohibits employers from inquiring about job applicants' salary history. - That means employers can't ask job applicants or their former employers to reveal the applicant's salary history, and the employer can't search publicly available records or reports to discover an applicant's salary history. - The law also prohibits employers from relying on an applicant's salary history in setting or negotiating a job applicant's compensation. - Unlike the State law, the City law does not prevent an employer from inquiring about the salary history of current employees.